AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Results

-We compared our \model{HSI + clinical data} models with commonly used clinical biomarkers and scores for sepsis diagnosis and mortality prediction.
+We compared our \model{HSI palm + clinical data} models using the complete set of clinical data available within one hour or ten hours after \ac{icu} admission, as well as our \model{HSI palm} models, with commonly used clinical biomarkers and scores for sepsis diagnosis and mortality prediction.

 Rapidly available bedside scores for sepsis diagnosis include the \ac{sms} \autocite{ait2011mottling} and \ac{crt} \autocite{pan2020microcirculation}, both of which depend on visual skin assessment.
-Additionally, we compared our models to the \ac{qsofa} score \autocite{singer_sepsis3_2016} and the \ac{news} \autocite{rcop2012national}, which are based on vital signs and cognitive function.
-Among the biomarkers and scores available within ten hours from admission, we compared our models against the inflammatory biomarkers \ac{pct} and \ac{crp}, as well as the \ac{sirs} criteria which were formerly used for sepsis diagnosis \autocite{bone1992definitions}.
+Additionally, we compared our sepsis diagnosis models to the \ac{qsofa} score \autocite{singer_sepsis3_2016} and the \ac{news} \autocite{rcop2012national}, which are based on vital signs and cognitive function.
+Among the biomarkers and scores available within ten hours from admission, we compared our models against the inflammatory biomarkers \ac{pct} and \ac{crp}.
+Additionally, we evaluated them against the \ac{sirs} criteria, previously used for sepsis diagnosis \autocite{bone1992definitions}, and the \ac{sofa} score \autocite{singer_sepsis3_2016}, which is a key component of the current Sepsis-3 definition.

 Commonly used clinical biomarkers and scores for assessing disease severity and risk of mortality include the \ac{vis} \autocite{gaies2010vasoactive}, the \ac{sofa} score \autocite{singer_sepsis3_2016}, and the \ac{apache} II score \autocite{knaus1985apache}.
 The \ac{vis}, which quantifies haemodynamic support based on vasopressor and inotrope doses, is available within one hour of admission.
 Within ten hours, the \ac{sofa} score, assessing organ dysfunction, and the \ac{apache} II score, measuring disease severity, are available.
 These scores are derived from various vital signs, laboratory parameters, and patient and therapy characteristics, typically using the most abnormal readings within the last 24 hours.
 To compare our \model{HSI + clinical data} models with clinical scores, we employed modified versions of the \ac{sofa} and \ac{apache} II scores, which were based on the most current data rather than the worst values over 24 hours, ensuring that values were available on the day of admission.